Egypt • UNESCO World Heritage Site

 Great Sphinx and Giza Plateau (Giza)

 Encounter the world's largest monolith statue, carved from bedrock c.
 2500 BCE during Khafre's reign.
-The Sphinx combines a lion's body symbolising royal power with a human head, creating Egypt's most recognisable monument at 73 metres long and 20 metres high.
-It guards Khafre's causeway alongside the three iconic pyramids—Khufu, Khafre, and Menkaure—that define the Giza Plateau.
-The weathered limestone reveals millennia of desert exposure whilst the Dream Stele between its paws records Thutmose IV's encounter.
-The Giza complex demonstrates the culmination of pyramid evolution, with sophisticated valley temples, causeways, and satellite pyramids forming complete royal funerary compounds.
-Despite tourist crowds, the scale and preservation create profound connection to ancient Egyptian achievement.
-Visit at sunrise for lighting and thinner crowds.
+The Sphinx combines a lion's body symbolizing royal power with a human head, creating Egypt's most recognizable monument at 73 meters long and 20 meters high.
+It guards Khafre's causeway alongside the three iconic pyramids that define the Giza Plateau.
+The weathered limestone reveals millennia of desert exposure.
+The Giza complex demonstrates pyramid evolution's culmination, with sophisticated valley temples, causeways, and satellite pyramids forming complete royal compounds.
+Despite tourist crowds, the scale and preservation create profound connection to ancient achievement.
+Pro tip: Visit at sunrise for the best light and fewer crowds, arriving at opening time (08:00) for dramatic lighting and emptier courtyards for photos.

 Recommended